SaraB333/Cave-Monster/README.md

   - The game was so easy I was finding it hard to test the monster winning sceanario, so to test this I made the monsters attack a lot higher.
 Once I was satisfied it was running fine, I changed the monsters attack back, and changed the players attack to be lower so that the game wasn't so easy.

 - *Deployment*
  - After deployment I realised I hadn't limited my text to 80 characters and changed the code to suit.
 I didn't realise at first the indentations were wrong until trying the deployed version again.
 I thought I had fixed the issue using the backslash method but quickly realised that wasn't the correct method to use when running the game in the terminal.
-When I ran the game through the validator it showed many errors, and one by one I fixed these.
+When I ran the game through the validator it showed many errors, and one by one I fixed these until it showed as clean.

 ### Validator Testing